-The Grievance Committee will initially review a grievance to determine whether it was filed in a timely manner and whether it states one or more of the enumerated grounds that may be considered through the Reappointment, Tenure, and Promotion Grievance Process.
+The Ad Hoc Grievance Committee will initially review a grievance to determine whether it was filed in a timely manner and whether it states one or more of the enumerated grounds that may be considered through the Reappointment, Tenure, and Promotion Grievance Process.
 A grievance failing to meet either of these tests will be dismissed.
-If the grievance is not dismissed, the committee will then determine whether the allegations, under the assumption that they are true, support a claim within one or more of the grounds that may be considered through the Reappointment, Tenure, and Promotion Grievance Process.
+If the grievance is not dismissed, the Ad Hoc Grievance Committee will then determine whether the allegations, under the assumption that they are true, support a claim within one or more of the grounds that may be considered through the Reappointment, Tenure, and Promotion Grievance Process.
 If they do not, the grievance will be dismissed.
-Upon dismissing a grievance, the ad hoc Grievance Committee chair will inform the parties in writing of the grounds for dismissal.
+Upon dismissing a grievance, the Ad Hoc Grievance Committee Chair will inform the parties in writing of the grounds for dismissal.

-If the grievance is accepted for consideration, the ad hoc Grievance Committee will inform the person or persons against whom the grievance is filed that a response is to be submitted to the ad hoc Grievance Committee chair.
-The response should be filed as soon as reasonably practical, but not later than sixty days after the response has been requested.
-The ad hoc Grievance Committee chair shall provide a copy of the response(s) to the grievant.
-If a response includes confidential information, the committee will provide the grievant with a summary of that information.
+If the grievance is accepted for consideration, the Ad Hoc Grievance Committee will inform the person or persons against whom the grievance is filed (the "respondent(s)") that a response is to be submitted to the Ad Hoc Grievance Committee Chair.
+The response should be submitted as soon as reasonably practical, but not later than sixty (60) days after the response has been requested.
+The Ad Hoc Grievance Committee Chair shall provide a copy of the response(s) to the grievant.
+If a response includes confidential information, the Ad Hoc Grievance Committee will provide the grievant with a summary of that information.

-The ad hoc Grievance Committee will invite the parties to meet separately with it for the purpose of clarifying or adding to the written statements or to respond to questions.
+The Ad Hoc Grievance Committee will invite the parties to meet separately with it for the purpose of clarifying or adding to the written statements or to respond to questions.
 Attorneys may not appear with or on behalf of the grievant, witnesses, or the University in proceedings before the committee.
 It is assumed that either party may rely on legal counsel in the preparation of any documents or the collection of any evidence to be presented to the committee.

-The ad hoc Grievance Committee shall have full access to the grievant's reappointment, tenure, or promotion file.
+The Ad Hoc Grievance Committee shall have full access to the grievant's reappointment, tenure, or promotion file.
 It may, in confidence, seek information from other persons or request other documents.
 It will not routinely be provided with access to the personnel files of other faculty members.
-If the committee believes that access to such files would be likely to aid materially in the resolution of the grievance, it may request access to specific files from the Provost or, in the case of faculty in the School of Medicine-Clinical Departments, the Dean of the School of Medicine.
+If the Ad Hoc Grievance Committee believes that access to such files would be likely to aid materially in the resolution of the grievance, it may request access to specific files from the Provost or, in the case of faculty in the School of Medicine-Clinical Departments, the Dean of the School of Medicine.
 The designated files will be provided unless the Provost or the Dean of the School of Medicine determines that the information in the files is not relevant because it would not materially aid in the resolution of the grievance.
-If the decision is made not to provide the requested files, the decision and the reasons for the decision will be communicated in writing to the ad hoc Grievance Committee chair.
+If the decision is made not to provide the requested files, the decision and the reasons for the decision will be communicated in writing to the Ad Hoc Grievance Committee Chair.
 If the Provost or the Dean of the School of Medicine is charged in the grievance, the Chancellor will designate a substitute to make this determination.